adeleke5140/portfolio-v2/src/app/blog/posts/neverthrow-gentle-introduction.md

 ---
 title: 'Neverthrow, a Gentle Introduction'
 date: '2025-12-16'
-status: 'in-progress'
+status: 'completed'
 tag: 'typescript'
 ---

 For quite a while writing software, I didn't think much about errors.
 The happy path was all that mattered, and I would only look into _error handling_ when a runtime error occurred.
-Validators like Zod and Arktype, have helped add an extra layer of validation to values the Typescript compilers cannot verify.
-Yet, while they do help limit runtime errors, they still don't offer typesafe errors.
+Validators like Zod and Arktype add an extra layer of runtime validation to values the Typescript compiler cannot verify at compile time.
+They help but what about code-paths where validation alone is not enough.
+In those cases, we want to surface errors in the type system.

 The more I wrote software, the more I realized that errors shouldn't be an afterthought.